Schtinguerch/magique/README.md

 7. Fully cross-platform code, able to start on windows, linux, and macOS without special hard-working
 8. WinDriver, Selenium, Playwright included for wide variety of options of automation
 9. Action recorder - a simple code generator
+10. Voice commands, recognition and command builder with the same Declarative hooks as keys, mouse, etc.
+11. (optional) Gamepad support (at least, XBox controllers)

+It will be great if the solution will be suitable for multiple PC in-home automation, able to be integrated into any device (one of target is being cross-platform)